 Please refer to the discussion above under "How many votes can be cast by all shareholders?" for a description of the Series C Preferred Stock, which is entitled to be voted together with the common stock as a single class on the Reverse Stock Split Proposal and the Adjournment Proposal.
 Shares of Series C Preferred Stock that are not present in person or by proxy as of immediately prior to the opening of the polls will be automatically redeemed in the Initial Redemption and, therefore, will not be outstanding or entitled to vote on either the Reverse Stock Split Proposal or the Adjournment Proposal and will be excluded from the calculation as to whether such proposals pass at the Special Meeting.
-Due to the voting power of the shares of Series C Preferred Stock that are not redeemed pursuant to the Initial Redemption on the Reverse Stock Split Proposal and the Adjournment Proposal, the holders of common stock that submit a proxy to vote their shares at the Special Meeting or virtually attend the Special Meeting will effectively have enhanced voting power on the Reverse Stock Split Proposal and the Adjournment Proposal over holders of common stock that are not represented in person or by proxy at the Special Meeting.
-This means that the Reverse Stock Split Proposal and the Adjournment Proposal could each be approved by the affirmative vote of the holders of less than a majority of the outstanding shares of our common stock.
+Due to the voting power of the shares of Series C Preferred Stock that are not redeemed pursuant to the Initial Redemption on the Reverse Stock Split Proposal and the Adjournment Proposal, the holders of common stock that submit a proxy to vote their shares at the Special Meeting or virtually attend the Special Meeting will effectively have enhanced voting power on the Reverse Stock Split Proposal and the Adjournment Proposal could each be approved by the affirmative vote of the holders of less than a majority of the outstanding shares of our common stock.
 Assuming the minimum quorum requirement of holders representing majority of the common stock issued and outstanding and entitled to vote is met, and no other holders of shares of our common stock are present, virtually in person or by proxy at the Special Meeting, the Reverse Stock Split Proposal could be approved by holders representing only 25.1% of our outstanding common stock, which would be required absent the existence of the Series C Preferred Stock.